 Social media platforms to help bury negative links:

-By posting consistent, valuable content that is in line with Google’s E-A-T update principles, or Expertise, Authoritativeness, and Trustworthiness – you can take control of telling Google what’s important and what isn’t.
+By posting consistent, valuable content that is in line with Google’s E-A-T update principles, or Expertise, Authoritativeness, and Trustworthiness, you can tell Google what’s important and what isn’t.

 5. Understanding the E-A-T Google update

 The E-A-T Google update drastically changes how you can remove negative feedback by suppressing negative search results.
-This update was implemented in order to target spam sites and irrelevant content, which is actually a very good thing for businesses with ethics.
+This update was implemented to target spam sites and irrelevant content, which is a very good thing for businesses with ethics.

-Creating content that is in line with the E-A-T update allows you to take better control of your online reputation.
-All you have to do is stay true to your brand and your values, and write as if you’re speaking to your next customer.
+Creating content that is in line with the E-A-T update allows you to control your online reputation better.
+All you have to do is stay true to your brand and your values and write as if you’re speaking to your next customer.
 Google is making more effort than ever to move towards ethical practices and conversational marketing.